SERVICES

 Rhinoplasty is one of the oldest plastic surgery procedures, and Asian nose job surgery has made immense advances in recent times as surgeons have continued to make technical innovations such as using autologous grafts (tissue from your own body such as rib cartilage, temporalis fascia and diced cartilage fascia DCF) to create aesthetically superior Asian rhinoplasty results in a permanent manner.

-How is Asian Rhinoplasty different?
+How is Asian Rhinoplasty different in terms of approach and procedure?

-Asian rhinoplasty is unique, and requires not only special expertise but also a keen eye for Asian beauty.
-A beautiful nose is not just tall and projected, but should look natural and balanced when viewed from every angle.
+every angle.
 Some of the distinct characteristics of Asian noses are plain to see from the outside, while others extend far beyond the skin surface.
 The anatomy of the nasal framework and nasal bones often differ from other ethnicities, as well as the skin itself.
 Asians tend to have nasal skin that is thicker and more sebaceous, creating less definition in the tip of the nose.
+Each procedure is a journey towards enhancing self-confidence and embracing one's unique identity, requiring both technical expertise and a compassionate understanding of beauty in its diverse forms.

 The lower lateral cartilage, or tip cartilage, tends to be softer and less rigid than other ethnicities, and often is shorter in overall length.
 Tip shape, size and projection is determined by the intrinsic characteristics of the tip cartilage, and these characteristics many times result in a tip that may be bulbous, wide and under-projected.
 The nostrils may also appear to “flare” due to the convexity of these cartilages.